 When it comes to modern big data systems and related cloud computing platforms, you’d think that storage capacity, processing power and network bandwidth would be the primary elements of an efficient system.
-It’s becoming increasingly clear, however, that’s not the case, especially as more businesses emphasize data acceleration.
+It’s becoming increasingly clear, however, that’s not the case, especially as more businesses emphasise data acceleration.

 By focusing on data acceleration as a whole, platform developers and network engineers can deliver targeted solutions to improve power, performance and efficiency of these platforms.